 This is where the personalities separate, and it is the most useful chart in the piece.
 We grouped every post by what it was about, and the five tools occupy strikingly different territory.

-• Cursor is the vibe-coding tool.
-Coding and building is its core, and "vibe coding", describing what you want and letting the AI write it, is the single most common theme attached to it.
-One developer's widely shared post captured the mood: "Cursor still blows my mind daily, I gave it a ten-minute voice note, went to eat dinner, and came back to a shipped landing page."
-The rest of its conversation was dominated by takeover speculation that swirled through the window, but its identity is unmistakable: this is the builder's tool.
+- Cursor is the vibe-coding tool.
+Its single biggest theme was actually product and business news, pricing shake-ups, enterprise controls and a loud swirl of takeover speculation, but the thing it is known for is unmistakable: the most common specific topic attached to it is "vibe coding", describing what you want and letting the AI write the software.
+One developer's widely shared post caught the mood: "Cursor still blows my mind daily, I gave it a ten-minute voice note, went to eat dinner, and came back to a shipped landing page."
+It barely appears in any other context, which is exactly what a sharp, single-purpose reputation looks like.

 If you are trying to place these tools, the data sketches three rough camps.
 There is everyday assistance, where ChatGPT and Grok live, the tools the general public reaches for to ask, write and make.
 There is serious building, where Cursor and Claude have planted flags, the developer-and-professional end where work gets done and reputations are won or lost on Hacker News.
 And there is the platform layer, where Gemini sits, talked about less for what it is than for where Google is shipping it next.